apache/nuttx/boards/arm/stm32f7/nucleo-144/README.txt

      $ make oldconfig
    - Select the features you want in the build.
      $ make menuconfig
-   - Builds Nuttx with the features you selected.
+   - Builds NuttX with the features you selected.
      $ make

 Hardware